DataDog/integrations-core/zk/tests/README.md

         -keypass testpass \
         -storepass testpass
 ```

-This puts the client `cert.pem` into the server `sample_truststore.jks` file, so that the client cert will be trusted by
+This puts the client `cert.pem` in the server `sample_truststore.jks` file so the server trusts the client cert.
-the server.

-After all of these commands are run, replace the `tests/compose/client` and `tests/compose/server` certs with the newly
+After running all these commands, replace the `tests/compose/client` and `tests/compose/server` certs with your newly generated certificates.
-generated ones.
-Happy testing!